vinod2rahul/MS4-GraphicDesignServices/README.md

 # 4. Search

-Users will be able to filter the designs based on their categories for quick and efficient access
+Users will be able to filter the designs based on the design categories for quick and efficient access

 # 5. Making Payments